SAP-samples/idm-business-extensions-service/README.md

 ## Description

-This repository contains the content of the SAP Identity Management Business Extensions Service from SAP Consulting (formerly released as Rapid-Deployment Solution for SAP Identity Management, aka RDS).
+This repository contains the content of the SAP Identity Management Business Extensions Service from [SAP Services](https://www.sap.com/services.html) (formerly released as Rapid-Deployment Solution for SAP Identity Management or IDM RDS).
 The aim is to make its content available for customers and partners, after the retirement of the RDS program ([Note 2624206](https://launchpad.support.sap.com/#/notes/2624206)).

 Considerations:
 * The content can be downloaded and used without any license charges.
 * If you require support during installation, configuration or when using, modifying or extending the content, please send an email to <securityconsulting@global.corp.sap>.
-* If you did not purchase the service from SAP Consulting, you will get charged for the support activities.
+* If you did not purchase the service from [SAP Services](https://www.sap.com/services.html), you will get charged for the support activities.

 ## Requirements